Skip to content

 Transform Code & MCP Examples: A Hands-On Engineering Guide for SaaS APIs

-Stop writing brittle API integration scripts.
-Learn how to use declarative JSONata transform code and auto-generated MCP servers to make your SaaS platform AI-ready.
+Use declarative JSONata transforms and auto-generated MCP servers with zero data retention to make your SaaS platform AI-ready and enterprise-compliant.

 Transform Code & MCP Examples: A Hands-On Engineering Guide for SaaS APIs